vCenter Driver Setup¶

 onevcenter list -o datastores -h 0 # vCenter: vCenter.server IMID REF NAME CLUSTERS 0 datastore-15 datastore2 1 datastore-11 datastore1 2 datastore-15341 datastore1 (1) 3 datastore-16 nfs [102, 100]

-The import tool (list) will discover datastores in each datacenter and will show the name of the datastore, the capacity and OpenNebula cluster IDs which this datastore will be added to.
+The import tool (list) will discover datastores in each datacenter and will show the name of the datastore, the capacity and OpenNebula cluster IDs that this datastore will be added to.

-Once you know what datastore you want to import:
+Once you know which datastore you want to import:

 onevcenter import datastore-16 -o datastores -h 0 ID: 100 ID: 101

-When you select a datastore, two representations of the same datastore are created in OpenNebula: an IMAGE datastore and a SYSTEM datastore that’s why you can see that two datastores have been created (unless the datastore is a StorageDRS, in that case only a SYSTEM datastore is created.
+When you select a datastore, two representations of the same datastore are created in OpenNebula: an IMAGE datastore and a SYSTEM datastore.
+That’s why you can see that two datastores have been created (unless the datastore is a StorageDRS, in which case only a SYSTEM datastore is created.)

 Import a datastore with Sunstone¶

-From the list, select the datastore you want to import and finally click on the Import button.
-Once you select a datastore and click on the Import button, the IDs of the datastores that have been created will be displayed:
+From the list, select the datastore you want to import and then click on the Import button.
+You’ll get a notification with the IDs of the datastores that have been created.

 In the datastore list you can check the datastore name.
-Also between parentheses you can find SYS for a SYSTEM datastore, IMG for an IMAGE datastore or StorDRS for a StorageDRS cluster representation.
-Remember that datastore name can be changed once the datastore has been imported.
-Finally the datastores have been added to an OpenNebula cluster too if IDs were listed in the OpenNebula Cluster IDs column.
+Also, between parentheses you can find SYS for a SYSTEM datastore, IMG for an IMAGE datastore or StorDRS for a StorageDRS cluster representation.
+The datastore name can be changed once the datastore has been imported.

 Importing vCenter VM Templates¶